sergiusens/snappy-docs/build-snaps/metadata.md

 ---
+layout: base
-title: "Commands, daemons & assets"
+title: Commands, daemons & assets
 ---

 The entire syntax of a `snapcraft.yaml` with all available keys can be reviewed in the [snapcraft.yaml syntax section](/docs/build-snaps/syntax).
 Here we will